-PROBLEMS (SYMPTOMS) POSSIBLE CAUSE RECOMMENDED COURSE OF ACTION Basic Machine Problems (Continued) Machine won't produce full output.
+Observe all Safety Guidelines detailed throughout this manual PROBLEMS (SYMPTOMS) POSSIBLE CAUSE RECOMMENDED COURSE OF ACTION Basic Machine Problems (Continued a) Machine won't produce full output.
 Input voltage may be too low, lim- iting output capability of the power source.
 Input may be single phased.
 Secondary current or voltage may not be properly calibrated.
-Make certain that the input voltage is proper, according to the Rating Plate located on the rear of the machine.
+Rating Plate located on the rear of the machine.2.
 Make certain the input voltage is proper on all three input lines.
-Check calibration.
 Auxiliary receptacle is dead no auxiliary voltage.
 Circuit breaker CB2 (on case back) may have opened.
-Fuse(s) (in reconnect area) may have opened.
-Machine is in hibernation mode.
-Reset.
-Replace.
-Flip Power Switch (SW1) to "OFF" position, wait 15 seconds, then return to "ON" position.
+Fuse F1 (in reconnect area) may have opened.
 The Power Wave is triggered to weld, but there is no output.
 1. Fuse F1 (in reconnect area) may have opened.
 1. Replace.
-Status LED slowly blinking green and machine will not respond to user inputs.
-1. Machine is in hibernation mode.
-1. Flip Power Switch (SW1) to "OFF" position, wait 15 seconds, then return to "ON" position.